IPhone X: Chipsets

 The iPhone X contains Apple's A11 Bionic SoC, (system-on-chip) also used in the iPhone 8 and 8 Plus, produced by TSMC, and is a six-core processor with two cores optimized for performance (25% faster than the A10 Fusion processor), along with four cores optimized for efficiency (70% faster than the previous generation).
 It also features the first Apple-designed graphics processing unit and a Neural Engine, which powers an artificial intelligence accelerator.

 Biometric authentication

 Face ID replaces the Touch ID authentication system.
-The facial recognition sensor consists of two parts: a dot project module that projects more than 30,000 infrared dots onto the user's face, and an infrared camera module that reads the pattern.
+The facial recognition sensor consists of two parts: a dot projector module that projects more than 30,000 infrared dots onto the user's face, and an infrared camera module that reads the pattern.
 The pattern is sent to the Secure Enclave in the A11 Bionic chip to confirm a match with the phone owner's face.
 By default, the system will not work with eyes closed, in an effort to prevent unauthorized access but this requirement can be disabled in settings.